be_ixf;ym_202410 d_30; ct_300

 What is Private Credit?

 When private companies need to raise funds to expand their businesses’ day-to-day operations, they may not have access to the same financing options as public companies which can issue stock or bonds to the public market.
-Private companies borrow the money they need by obtaining loans from private lenders and in exchange make interest payments along with repaying the loan’s principal upon maturity.
+Private companies can borrow the money they need by obtaining loans from private lenders and in exchange make interest payments along with repaying the loan’s principal upon maturity.

-As an asset class, private credit is comprised of a large variety of different debt instruments.
+As an asset class, private credit is comprised of a large variety of differing debt instruments.
 While each has its own risk and return profile, private credit assets generally have increased risk of default, due to their typical opportunistic focus on companies with limited funding options, in comparison to their public equivalents.

-Institutional Appetite for PRivate Credit
+Institutional Appetite for Private Credit

-The Manager Matters
+Consider The Manager

 Risks

 As with any asset class, there are certain risks associated with private credit strategies.
 Credit risk is the risk of nonpayment of scheduled interest or principal payments on a debt investment.
 Because private credit can be debt investments in non-investment grade borrowers, the risk of default may be greater.
 Should a borrower fail to make a payment, or default, this may affect the overall return to the lender.
 Interest rate risk is another common risk associated with private credit.
-Interest rate changes will affect the amount of interest paid by a borrower in a floating rate loan, meaning they move in-step with broader interest rate fluctuations.
+Interest rate changes will affect the amount of interest paid by a borrower in a floating rate loan, meaning they generally move in-step with broader interest rate fluctuations.
 However, this typically has little to no impact on the underlying value of floating rate debt.
 Further, private credit strategies are generally illiquid which require longer investment time horizons than other investments.
-For these and other reasons, this asset class is considered speculative and not suitable for everyone.
+For these and other reasons, this asset class is considered speculative and not suitable for all investors.

 Definitions

-Municipal Bond:A municipal bond is a debt security issued by a state, municipality or county to finance its capital expenditures, including the construction of highways, bridges or schools.
-Municipal bonds are exempt from federal taxes and from most state and local taxes, making them especially attractive to people in high income tax brackets.
+Municipal Bond: A municipal bond is a debt security issued by a state, municipality or county to finance its capital expenditures, including the construction of highways, bridges or schools.
+Municipal bonds are exempt from federal taxes and from most state and local taxes, making them attractive to people in high income tax brackets.

 Investment grade refers to the quality of a company’s credit.
 In order to be considered an investment grade issue, the company must be rated at ‘BBB’ or higher by Standard and Poor’s or Moody’s.